How to Keep Track of Your Points Schemes

 Above is a simple table I made on Apple Numbers.
 I write in all the schemes I am a part of (left) and update the point balances on the same day every month.
 I update this on the same day I update my account balances, so everything is done at the same time.
 On the right, I have included a "Best Way To Maximise" column where I add details on how to maximise the points and redemptions.

-Maximise your value per point
+how to Maximise your value per point

 Sometimes rewards schemes, like Tesco Clubcard, offer you the option of an in-store voucher, or a voucher with a reward partner.
 Normally, the £:p (Pound to point) ratio is better if you redeem with a reward partner (like a restaurant chain) rather than an in-store voucher.